ZZERO1009/EC-ymkim-141/docs/EC_GPIO_Digital_InOut_7-segment_21900141_Youngmin_Kim.md

 if want to turn on specific led on common cathode 7seg, have to load "HIGH" to pin of that number.

 #### 3. Does the LED of a 7-segment display (common anode) pin turn ON when 'HIGH' is given to the LED pin from the MCU??
+Because we use anode, want to turn on led, have to load "LOW".

 ## Problem 2: Display 0~9 with button press